-An important aspect is the analytical tractability of the underlying stochastic process, used for performance evaluation within SPAs.
-The underlying CTMCs in MTIPP and PEPA, as well as SMCs in EMPA, are treated analytically, but these continuous time SPAs have just an interleaving semantics.
-GSPA, $S\pi$ and GSMPA are the continuous time models, for which a non-interleaving semantics is constructed, but for the underlying GSMPs in GSPA and GSMPA, only simulation and numerical methods are applied, whereas no performance model for $S\pi$ is defined.
-Stochastic ACP and TCP^{dts} are the discrete time models with the associated analytical methods for the throughput calculation in stochastic ACP or for the performance evaluation based on the underlying DTMRCs in TCP^{dts} , but both models have only an interleaving semantics. dtsiPBC is a discrete time model with a non-interleaving semantics, where analytical methods are applied to the underlying SMCs.
-Hence, if an interleaving model is appropriate as a framework for the analytical solution towards performance evaluation then one has a choice between the continuous time SPAs MTIPP, PEPA, EMPA and the discrete time ones stochastic ACP and TCP^{dts} .
+An important aspect is the analytical tractability of the underlying stochastic process, used for performance evaluation in SPAs.
+The underlying CTMCs in MTIPP and PEPA, as well as SMCs in EMPA, are treated analytically, but these continuous time SPAs have interleaving semantics.
+GSPA, $S\pi$ and GSMPA are the continuous time models, for which a non-interleaving semantics is constructed, but for the underlying GSMPs in GSPA and GSMPA, only simulation and numerical methods are applied, whereas no performance model for $S\pi$ is defined. sACP and $TCP^{dts}$ are the discrete time models with the associated analytical methods for the throughput calculation in sACP or for the performance evaluation based on the underlying DTMRCs in $TCP^{dts}$ , but both models have interleaving semantics. dtsiPBC is a discrete time model with a non-interleaving semantics, where analytical methods are applied to the underlying SMCs.
+Hence, if an interleaving model is appropriate as a framework for the analytical solution towards performance evaluation then one has a choice between the continuous time SPAs MTIPP, PEPA, EMPA and the discrete time ones sACP, $TCP^{dts}$ .
 Otherwise, if one needs a non-interleaving model with the associated analytical methods for performance evaluation and the discrete time approach is feasible then dtsiPBC is the right choice.
+An existence of the analytical solution also permits to interpret quantitative values (rates, probabilities etc.) from the system specifications as parameters, which can be adjusted to optimize the system performance, like in dtsPBC, dtsiPBC and parametric probabilistic transition systems (i.e. DTMCs whose transition probabilities may be real-value parameters) [45].
+Note that DTMCs whose transition probabilities are parameters were introduced in [23].
+CTMCs with the transition rates treated as parameters were investigated in [31].
+On the other hand, no parameters in formulas of SPAs were considered in the literature so far.
+In dtsiPBC we can easily construct examples with more parameters than we did in our case study.
+The performance indices will be then interpreted as functions of several variables.
+The advantage of our approach is that, unlike of the method from [45], we should not impose to the parameters any special conditions needed to guarantee that the real values, interpreted as the transition probabilities, always lie in the interval [0; 1].
+To be convinced of this fact, just remember that, as we have demonstrated, the probability functions PF, PT, PM, PM\, PMo define probability distributions, hence, they always return probabilities belonging to (0; 1] for any parameters from (0; 1).